The Six Stages Of Patient-Centred Maturity

 Posted by Shelley Thomson -

 Rapid transformation and disruptive competition threaten most organisations in almost every industry.
 The healthcare industry is not immune.
+Discover the Six Stages Of Patient-Centred Maturity To Drive Transformation.

 To the majority of healthcare professionals, this disruption may feel small and interesting but inconsequential, but don’t be naïve-it will grow exponentially as the proportion of Australian citizens living an active digital lifestyle increases.